-Ross Island: Did Washington receiver just break Chris Johnson's 40 record?
+It's official: Washington receiver John Ross broke Chris Johnson's 40 record

 — NFL Research (@NFLResearch) March 4, 2017

 While the two assumed top receivers in the draft, Western Michigan’s Corey Davis and Clemson’s Mike Williams, are skipping running the 40 for different reasons, Ross helped make himself some money on Saturday.
-He still has his doubters for medical and size reasons (he checked in at 5-10 and 188 pounds), but Ross has a chance to be taken in Round 1.
+He still has his doubters for medical and size reasons (he checked in at 5-foot-10 and 188 pounds), but Ross has a chance to be taken in Round 1.

 – – – – – – –